-Baidu CEO, China's AI leader
+Baidu CEO, leading China's AI with ERNIE 5.0

 Robin Li